sam8457/Chobits-Translation-Project/README.md

 Import tim2CompTools to use compressor and decompressor functions.
 Functions recieve and return raw bytestrings.

 Put the name of the file to extract in the extractTims.py script and place them in the same folder, then run the script.
 The script will also output all other data in the file to .prefix and .suffix files to allow for later re-insertion.

+Files in old folder were used in the inital exploration process and may be helpful for reverse-engineering similar games made by Broccoli Co.